 The winery is located on the outskirts of Nashik, around four hours northeast of Mumbai, in the state of Maharashtra.
 For wine lovers, Sula Vineyards makes an enjoyable side trip from Mumbai.
 It's easily reached by frequent Indian Railways train services, buses, or even by taxi.

 The property is a 35-acre vineyard and for the amount of wine that Sula produces, it wasn't as large as I expected it to be.
 However, that's because Sula has an additional few hundred acres of vineyards spread elsewhere in the region.

 Attractions and Facilities

 Sula Vineyards has much to offer visitors.
-Its very ambient tasting room has been architecturally designed, with a balcony affording expansive views over the vineyard.
+Its tasting room has been beautifully designed, with a balcony affording expansive views over the vineyard.
 The wine bottle lights suspended from the ceiling are a unique touch and emit a warm glow.

 The harvesting months of January to March are the best times to visit Sula Vineyards.
 You'll be able to participate in wine stomping.
 The hugely popular SulaFest music concert is held during February as well, in the outdoor amphitheater, and offers camping in the vineyards.